 Getting to Batu Caves is quite simple.
 KL Sentral to Batu Caves is the route to take, as it transports you from the center of the city to Batu Caves and is the easiest and most straightforward way to get there.
 There is a KTM Komuter that runs from Sentral to Batu Caves.
 To travel by car, the best option is to follow Jalan Kuching/Route 1 all the way to Batu Caves.

-And of course, the main cave, named Temple Cave or Cathedral Cave, is accessible by a 272-step trek featuring colors and the sights and scenes of Kuala Lampur.
-Do be careful, as it is a steep climb!
-The numbered steps and local wildlife will keep you entertained; be sure not to feed the monkeys and pay little attention to them, as they are known to bite and steal cameras and wallets!
+And of course, the main cave, named Temple Cave or Cathedral Cave, is accessible by a 272bsteps trek featuring colors and the sights and scenes of Kuala Lampur.
+Do be careful, as it is a steep climb up a lot of stairs and steps!
+The numbered steps and local wildlife will keep you entertained; be sure not to feed the monkeys at Batu caves and pay little attention to them, as they are known to get aggressive/ bite and steal cameras and wallets!

 Camp5 Kuala Lumpur Climbing Gym

 Camp5 has been a member of the Climbing Wall Association since 2008, ensuring their operations meet or exceed international standards of practice.
 At the time of writing this post, 1,455 members at the Camp5 Kuala Lumpur Climbing Gym have logged 5,188 climbs on 1,801 routes!
-I have been here and it is one of my favorite climbing gyms.
+I have been to this first Camp5 in Malaysia and it is one of my favorite climbing gyms in Malaysia.

-The gym offers over 400 toprope, boulder, and lead routes that range from all levels of difficulty.
+The Malaysian rock climbing gym offers over 400 toprope, boulder, and lead routes that range from all levels of difficulty.
 What’s more, routes alter every 3-6 months, providing repeat visitors with constant new challenges.

 The variety at Camp5 Kuala Lumpur Climbing Gym is vast and plentiful.
 Some examples include their boulder cave, located deep within the boulder area; The Pro Wall, which is a gigantic structure for anyone prepared to climb the most difficult routes available at Camp5; with the Sentinel Wall also set up at a height of 12-15m for those looking for a range of terrain.